 Collateral

-If you’re wanting the benefit of a lower rate that secured loans provide you’re going to need some kind of security.
-Commercial valuations, as distinct to the kind of valuation a home loan lender will undertake, can be required over residential property.
+If you want the benefit of a lower rate that secured loans provide you’re going to need some kind of security.
+Commercial valuations, as distinct from the kind of valuation a home loan lender will undertake, can be required over residential property.
 If you’re raising capital against equipment the lender will require a valuation and inspection prior to settling the finance.
-Depending on the individual lender, most will lend against the orderly liquidation value (OLV) and not the retail value if raising capital against machinery.
+Depending on the individual lender most will lend against the orderly liquidation value (OLV) and not the retail value if raising capital against machinery.

 Cash Flow